-For the entire winter of 2009 the Sherbino Theater sat dark.
-And after a brief re-opening as the White Horse Saloon, the Sherbino again went dark in 2011.
-Many of us began asking if we citizens of the community could find a way to get the Sherbino back open.
-Some people suggested the Town government should buy it, but we quickly tossed that suggestion out, for a number of very good reasons.
+Fast forward to 2009 when the Sherbino Theater sat dark for the entire winter.
+After a brief re-opening as the White Horse Saloon, the Sherbino again went dark in 2011.
+Many of us began asking if we, the citizens of the community, could find a way to get the Sherbino open again.
+The suggestion for the Town government to buy it, didn’t fly for a number of good reasons.

 On December 20th, 2011, we were told that the theater would close for good.
 That catalyzed us to spring into action.
 Eleven days later, we staged the “Emergency New Year’s Eve Party”.
 Our motto “Think Globally, Party Locally.”
 Two breweries donated beer.
 Three liquor stores donated wine and tequila.
 Two bands played for free.
 The newspapers gave us discounted ad space.
 The word went out on Facebook.
 Over 200 people showed up on December 31, 2011 which helped us realize how important the theater was to our community.
 We decided, with passion and gusto, to incorporate and re-invent the Sherbino Theater.